-4 Things to Know About Meghan Markle's 'Friendly' Mom Doria Before the Royal Wedding
+4 Things to Know About Meghan Markle's 'Friendly' Mom Doria After Her Royal Wedding Debut

 RELATED VIDEO: Prince Harry and Prince William Surprise Fans Camping Out for Royal Wedding

-Ragland’s next big moment will be when she arrives by car with Meghan at the royal wedding at St. George’s Chapel on Saturday.
-Although it was widely speculated that Ragland would walk her daughter down the aisle after it was revealed that Meghan’s father, Thomas father, would no longer attend the wedding, the palace announced on Friday that Meghan will start off solo before Prince Charles walks with her at the halfway mark to the altar.
+Although it was widely speculated that Ragland would walk her daughter down the aisle after it was revealed that Meghan’s father, Thomas father, would no longer attend the wedding, the palace announced on Friday that Meghan would start off solo before Prince Charles joined her at the halfway mark to the altar.

 This isn’t Ragland’s first time in the spotlight, though — beyond attending various events with her actress daughter over the years, she has already met Harry a few times — and was with Meghan and Harry at the closing ceremony of the Invictus Games in Toronto in September.